johndgiese/angular-hyper-resource/README.md

 Unfortunately, although this "reference injection" approach is useful in simple cases when attaching resources onto the scope, it can be confusing when there are related dependencies between resources.
-In particular, if one tried calling `$if` before a resource instance's underlying promise is resolved, it would return 0!
-To avoid this mistake, calling `$if` or `$rel` on an unresolved resource instance will throw an error!
+In particular, calling `$if` before a resource instance's underlying promise is resolved returns 0!
+This behavior is allowed because `$if` calls are often made inside of templates, and in particular in `ng-show` directives; when used in this way, the item is hidden until the resource is resolved---probably the most reasonable behavior.

+Calling `$rel` before the resource resolves will throw an error, as it is unlikely that one would call `$rel` intentionally before the resource is resolved.

 ## Status of this module